JackWarshaw/Jacks-Personal-Work/index.md

 # Personal Portfolio
-The work below includes technical and design work in games, along side my creative work in entertainment.
+The work below includes technical and design work in games and technology, along side my creative work in entertainment.
 I hope you enjoy!
 <br>

 <h3>.500</h3>